 Felt tends to stick to fabric pretty well, so I didn’t use pins or any sort of clips to keep them in place before basting, but you may need to.
 I recommend pinning only when necessary, and if at all possible, within the seam allowance.
 Try to avoid putting unnecessary holes on your mask.

-DIY Face Mask Step 7.
-Sew the snout and teeth pieces together.
+Step 7: Sew the snout and teeth pieces together.

 Grab your two front pieces, aka the snout and teeth pieces.